 I am a government major and I want to be a lawyer, so it was helpful for me to learn how a bureaucracy works.
-And I learned that it is way slower and more dysfunctional than I had imagined.
+And I learned that it is way slower than I had imagined.
 I also learned that often people think that each other are evil when the only problem is miscommunication or that people working from different sets of facts.
 And there are so many people trying to do good jobs, but other people just don’t see what they see, so they come to different conclusions.
 And then they think, “Oh, how in the world could they have made that decision?”

 Do you have any advice for students looking to intern in similar positions??

 I wish I would have taken more time, in the beginning, to get to know people.

 What are your plans for the foreseeable future??

 After graduating from Patrick Henry College, I’m planning to take a gap year, work for that year, and then go to law school.
 And then I’ll go to the highest-ranking law school that will accept me.

 Learn all about Patrick Henry College internships here.

 Patrick Henry College exists to glorify God by challenging the status quo in higher education, lifting high both faith and reason within a rigorous academic environment; thereby preserving for posterity the ideals behind the "noble experiment in ordered liberty" that is the foundation of America.